geatuns/test-repo2/CodeBook.md

 FIle "run_analysis.R" is the instructions/script file delivered for the course project The course project is a peer-assessment project

-Raw data files provided for the project at site: See project raw data site.
+Raw data files provided for the project at site: See raw data site on project instructions page.

 The following steps are performed by the script